Saturday Evening Chat: Small things that make me happy

 WTJR will be highlighting a different blogger each week this year!
 We invite you to stop by their blog, take a look around and say hello!

-This week we are spotlighting: Midlife and Beyond
+This week we are spotlighting: Melody Jacob

-A little about Alison
+A little about Melody:

-Thank you for joining our link-up!
+Thank you so much for joining us for our link-up, Melody!

 And now some posts that were highlights for me this past week: